JEP draft: Strict Field Initialization in the JVM (Preview)

 The Field.accessFlags and Field.getModifiers methods should reflect the presence of ACC_STRICT_INIT.

-The java.lang.classfile API should support ACC_STRICT_INIT and early_larval_frame entries in StackMapTable.
+The java.lang.classfile API should support ACC_STRICT_INIT and restricted_frame entries in StackMapTable.
 When a StackMapTable is automatically generated, it should properly encode the initialization state of strictly-initialized fields.

-The javap tool should properly display the ACC_STRICT_INIT modifier and early_larval_frames; it could also do a better job of presenting the implicit initialization states in a StackMapTable.
+The javap tool should properly display the ACC_STRICT_INIT modifier and restricted_frames; it should also do a better job of presenting the implicit initialization states in a StackMapTable.

-The asmtools tools should similarly be updated to support ACC_STRICT_INIT and early_larval_frame.
+The asmtools tools should similarly be updated to support ACC_STRICT_INIT and restricted_frame.

 Internal JVM optimizations may use the ACC_STRICT_INIT flag to reason about the timing of potential changes to a final field's value.
 Other tools and APIs may also depend on the flag for their own analyses.